 And sometimes the timing would work out so that we could simply go out and try to catch people as they do it.
 You ask people to let you know when they’re planning to do that task, and then go to them and watch them.
 That’s more logistically challenging but even more realistic because then you can go and see literally where they keep their stuff, see if they realised they had to file that particular piece of paper, and so on.
 That was always rather hard to do with Revenue forms because many of those processes are on an annual cycle and we couldn’t always get the timing right; we usually needed to do research at times of the year when people wouldn’t naturally be doing that task.
 But for something like life insurance, of course, there are some seasonal factors but it’s something that people might realistically do at any time of year.

-If I was to design a new form tomorrow, how much time should I spend on forming the right questions, vs. the aesthetic design of the form?
+If we were to design a new form tomorrow, how much time should we spend on forming the right questions, vs. the aesthetic design of the form?

 If they’re doing this thing, this task that has a form in it, chances are they’re doing it from the context of doing other things.
 So, find out what they would have done instead, what you are replacing, what you are competing with if you’re a new service, what other questions do people ask in this space, why is your question going to be different from the one they’re expecting to answer?
 It takes time to understand the flows, know what you’re going to do with every answer and think through the business value of every answer compared to not asking the question.
 Then there’s progressive disclosure, such as when are we best asking this question to keep this user engaged and interested?
 It’s very subtle stuff and lots and lots of user research and business analysis has got to go into that.